-Team skills CP to use Effect Trained formation change 0 A team can change position of two players in the formation at the end of its action stage.
+TEAM SKILLS CP to use Effect Trained formation change 0 A team can change position of two players in the formation at the end of its action stage.
 This can be used only once per game.
-The use of this skll does not require to use condition points.
-Wide player material 0 Each time a team makes a player substitutions to change fresh player to the pitch, reduce 2 from dice result which determines number of condition points.
-The use of this skill does not require to use condition points.
-High condition 1 Instead a normal movement action, a team roll a die and can make as many moves as the die result (minimum the number of players in formation in the corresponding zone).
-All moves can be any type (defence - midfield - forward).
-Fanatic fans 1 At the beginning of either actions stage roll a new ball value.
-Trained special event 1 +1 die roll modifier for a direct goal attempts from a free kicks or a goal attempts made as a first action after a corner kick.
+The use of this skill does not require condition points.
+This skill can be played at the end of the team's actions stage.
+Wide player material 0 Each time a team makes a player substitutions to change a fresh player to the pitch, reduce two from the dice result which determines the number of condition points.
+The use of this skill does not require condition points.
+This skill can be played on the team's actions stage.
+High condition 1 Instead of a normal movement action, a team roll a die and can make as many moves as the die result, but minimum the number of players in the formation in the corresponding zone.
+Each move can be any type (defence - midfield - forward).
+This skill can be played on the team's actions stage.
+Fanatic fans 1 Roll a die.
+If the die result equals to the ball value the opponent team is awarded a free kick and the own team must roll for a yellow card.
+Otherwise the ball value is changed to equal to the die roll result.
+This skill can be played at the end of the stage four after a new ball value is setup.
+Trained special event 1 +1 die roll modifier for a direct goal attempts from a free kicks or a goal at tempts made as a first action after a corner kick.
+This skill can be played on the own action stage.

-Goal keepers CP to use Effect Sweeper keeper 1 If the target area is in the defence zone of the passive team and the controlling team had no players in that area at the beginning of the turn, then the passive team goal keeper can move that area (or stay in that area) if it is an adjacent area.
-The move is free and done at the beginning of the action stage.
-The passive team then gets -2 modifier for pressing roll.
-This skill can be played at the beginning of the team's actions stages.
-Creative goal keeper 1 If the controlling team's start area is its penalty area and its goal keeper is in that area the number of movements the opponent team can make in the next action stage is reduced by two.
+GOAL KEEPERS CP to use Effect Sweeper keeper 1 If the target area is in the defence zone of the passive team and the control ling team has no players in that area at the beginning of the turn, then the passive team goal keeper can move in the target area (or stay in that area) if it is the adjacent area.
+The move is free and must be done at the beginning of the action stage.
+The passive team then gets -2 modifier for a pressing roll.
+This skill can be played at the beginning of the team's actions stage .
+Creative goal keeper 1 If the team controls the ball at the beginning of the turn In its own goal penalty area the number of movements the opponent team can make in the following action stage is reduced by two.
 This skill can be played at the beginning of the turn.
-Shot stopper 3 The opponent must use two dice for a goal attempt.
-The highest result is ignored.
-For difficult goal attempts the two dice are used for first roll.
-The use of this skill costs 3 condition points.
-This skill can be played when the opponent announce a goal attempt, but before the die is rolled for the attempt.
-Penalty shot saver 0 The opponent must roll two dice for a penalty shot and discard the highest one.
-No condition points require for the use.
-Leading goal keeper 1 The opponent must use two dice for a goal attempt made directly from a free kick or at a corner kick given to the penalty area.
+Shot stopper 3 The opponent must roll two dice instead of one for a goal attempt.
+The highest result is discarded.
+In the case of a difficult goal attempt the two dice are used for the first roll.
+This skill can be played when the opponent announces to make a goal attempt, but before the die roll.
+Penalty shot saver 0 The opponent must roll two dice instead of one for a penalty shot.
+The highest result is discarded.
+This skill can be played at the beginning of a penalty shot.
+Leading goal keeper 1 The opponent must roll two dice instead of one for a goal attempt made directly from a free kick or at a corner kick given to the penalty area.
+This skill can be played when the opponent announce to make a goal attempt, but before the die roll.